-We have granted an option to the underwriters to purchase up to 1,200,000 additional shares at the public offering price less the underwriting discount.
-The underwriters may exercise this option for 30 days from the date of this prospectus solely to cover any overallotments.
-If the underwriters exercise this option, they will be obligated, subject to conditions contained in the purchase agreement, to purchase the additional shares.
+We have granted an option to the underwriters to purchase up to 1,125,000 additional shares at the public offering price less the underwriting discount.
+The underwriters may exercise this option for 30 days from the date of this prospectus supplement solely to cover any overallotments.
+If the underwriters exercise this option, they will be obligated, subject to conditions contained in the underwriting agreement, to purchase the additional shares approximately proportionate to that underwriter's initial purchase commitment.